Skip to content

 Deviation#

-A deviation is a report indicating differences between the actual device or system configuration and the configuration specified in one or more Config CRs managed by SDCIO.
+A deviation is a report indicating differences between the actual device or system configuration and the configuration specified in one or more Config CRs managed by SDC.

 There are three types of deviations: